Landau polaritons in highly non-parabolic 2D gases in the ultra-strong coupling regime: V. Analysis and discussion

-One typical representation \cite{Nataf2010} of the polariton frequencies is to show the normalized polariton dispersion as function of normalized coupling strength, as in Fig. \ref{fig:3}.
-Thus, for each anti-crossing, which we measure as transmission spectra as function of magnetic field, we extract the upper and lower polariton frequency $\omega_{LP/UP}$ at the point of the minimal splitting of the two branches (= vacuum Rabi frequency) and normalize to the empty cavity frequency $\omega_{LC}$ (exact step by step procedure can be found in the S.M. \cite{Supplementary}).
+One efficient way to plot \cite{Nataf2010} the polariton dispersion is to show the normalized polariton frequencies as function of normalized coupling strength, as in Fig. \ref{fig:5} (b).
+Thus, for each anti-crossing, which we measure as transmission spectra as function of magnetic field, we extract the upper and lower polariton frequency $\omega_{LP/UP}$ at the point of the minimal splitting of the two branches (= vacuum Rabi frequency) and normalize to the cold cavity frequency $\omega_{LC}$ (exact step by step procedure can be found in the S.M. \cite{Supplementary}).
 In the Hopfield model, the point of minimal splitting corresponds strictly to the resonant condition $\omega_{LC} = \omega_{cyc}$, whereas in an effective model with $d<1$, this point of minimally splitted branches shift towards lower magnetic fields (as for a pure Dicke model with $D \equiv 0$, see S. M. \cite{Supplementary}).
-The solid blue line in Fig. \ref{fig:3} corresponds to the calculated standard Hopfield model, which agrees well with our previous experiments on AlGaAs/GaAs QWs \cite{Scalari2012,Scalari2013,Scalari2014,Maissen2014,Maissen2017}.
+The solid blue line in Fig. \ref{fig:5} (b) corresponds to the calculated standard Hopfield model, which agrees well with our previous experiments on AlGaAs/GaAs QWs \cite{Scalari2012,Scalari2013,Scalari2014,Maissen2014,Maissen2017}.
 Full dark blue circles show our data from Refs. \cite{Maissen2014,Maissen2017}, nicely agreeing with the Hopfield model.
-For the scaling study on s-Ge QWs (Fig. \ref{fig:3}, red squares and diamonds) instead, we observe a clear deviation of our measured polariton frequencies from the calculated Hopfield dispersion.
+For the scaling study on s-Ge QWs (Fig. \ref{fig:5} (b), red squares and diamonds) instead, we observe a clear deviation of our measured polariton frequencies from the calculated Hopfield dispersion.
 The upper and the lower polariton frequencies are at lower frequencies than expected by the Hopfield model at high normalized couplings $\Omega_R/\omega_{cyc}$.
 The prefactor $d$ and the Rabi frequency serve as fitting parameters and it is especially notable, that the obtained value for $d$ is dependent on the coupling strength and does not represent a constant value in our fitting result (see also data tables in the S.M. \cite{Supplementary}).
 The deviation from the Hopfield model increases with increasing coupling strength, which we achieve by scaling the cavity frequency to lower values and thus corresponds to an anticrossing a lower magnetic fields.
-The largest deviation observed here is shown in Fig. \ref{fig:2} (a) as described before with $d = 0.7$ for $\Omega_R/\omega_{cyc} = 0.57$.
+The measurement with largest deviation shown is the same as in Fig. \ref{fig:3} as described before with $d = 0.7$ for $\Omega_R/\omega_{cyc} = 0.57$.
 Further measurements with even lower cavity frequencies result in only the observation of the upper branch, as the lower polariton branch is lower than the experimentally observable frequency region (THz-TDS bandwidth $> 0.1$ THz).
-These measurements with a projected lower polariton branch are included in the supplemental material \cite{Supplementary}.
+In the supplementary material, for these measurements where only the upper branch is measured experimentally, we also include in the same plot the frequency of the lower polariton branch that we extrapolate by assuming that the normalized light-matter coupling strength scales linearly with the size of the resonator \cite{Supplementary}.\\